JeniT/childs-guide-to-parliament/glossary.md

 ## People

-MP - a Member of Parliament.
+Member of Parliament or MP.
 Someone elected by the people in a particular constituency to represent them in the [House of Commons](commons.html).

 Lord - a member of the [House of Lords](lords.html).
 They are appointed rather than being elected by the people.
 Some judges and some Church of England Bishops are also members of the House of Lords.